History and Mission

 In 2010, Shepherd Center completed a $9.8 million renovation and remodeling project that created more private rooms for patients, added a second brain injury unit, and reconfigured and remodeled various units in the Center.

 Today, Shepherd Center is a state-of-the-art facility with 152 beds, including a 10-bed intensive care unit.
 In 2015, Shepherd had 939 admissions to its inpatient programs and 450 to its day patient programs.
-In addition, Shepherd sees more than 7,600 people annually on an outpatient basis.
+In addition, Shepherd sees more than 6,600 people annually on an outpatient basis.

 Shepherd Center conducts up to 50 research projects annually and is a Spinal Cord Injury Model Center, as designated by the National Institute on Disability and Rehabilitation Research.
 Shepherd Center is also ranked among the top 10 best rehabilitation hospitals in the nation by U.S. News & World Report.

 Each Shepherd family member is still a dedicated advocate for the Center.
 James Shepherd serves as the Center's Chairman of the Board.
 His mother, Alana Shepherd, continues to raise funds, welcome new patients and serves as the Board's Recording Secretary.
 James' father, Harold Shepherd, the founder of Shepherd Construction Company, one of the largest in Georgia, works to recruit friends and associates to help support the Center.
 He passed away in December 2018.

 More than a hospital, Shepherd Center is a strong advocate for all people with disabilities.
 Shepherd has worked regionally to make the rapid transit system, sports complexes, airports, local businesses and housing more accessible.
 The hospital sponsors 11 wheelchair sports teams, and has served as official sponsor of the wheelchair division of the Peachtree Road Race since 1984.
 Shepherd was also the founding sponsor of the 1996 Atlanta Paralympic Games, bringing 3,310 world-class athletes with disabilities from 104 nations to Atlanta for Olympic-level competition.